Counting bare curves: Transversality and genericity at bare maps

-have properties as in Lemma \ref{bare transversality} $(0)$ and in addition are embeddings with everywhere non-zero complex linear differential and with interior disjoint from $L$. \end{lemma} \begin{proof} To see that the there are basic perturbations so that solutions are injective in the interior we consider the operator $\bar\partial_{J}\times\ev_{12}$ as in Section \ref{ssec:interiorinjective} and consider the compact inverse image of $0\times\Delta_{X}$.
-Arguing as the proof of Lemma \ref{bare transversality} $(0)$, we find a finite number of basic sections that span the cokernel of this operator at every solution and then apply the Sard-Smale theorem to find finitely many basic perturbations so that solutions are transverse and injective in the interior.
+\begin{lemma} In the situation of Lemma \ref{bare transversality} $(0)$, we may ensure that all solutions to the perturbed equation are embeddings with everywhere non-zero complex linear differential and with interior disjoint from $L$. \end{lemma} \begin{proof} To see that the there are basic perturbations so that solutions are injective in the interior we consider the operator $\bar\partial_{J}\times\ev_{12}$ as in Section \ref{ssec:interiorinjective} and consider the compact inverse image of $0\times\Delta_{X}$.
+Arguing as the proof of Lemma \ref{bare transversality} $(0)$, we find a finite number of basic perturbations that span the cokernel of this operator at every solution and then apply the Sard-Smale theorem to find finitely many basic perturbations so that solutions are transverse and injective in the interior.
 Repeating the argument with the operators in Sections \ref{ssec:clindiff}, \ref{ssec:injective}, and \ref{ssec:4chainandL} we find similarly that after possibly adding more basic perturbations, solutions have injective complex linear differential, are injective on the boundary, and miss $L$ in the interior.
 The lemma follows. \end{proof}